morteza/CogText/docs/colloquium2021/slides.md

 <!-- _class: gaia -->

-- Develop a knowledge model of we know about EF-related constructs, tests, and brain mechanisms.
+- Develop a knowledge model of what we know about EF-related constructs, tests, and brain mechanisms.
 - Collect publications related to the constructs and tests.
 - Parse the texts.
 - Use computational methods to develop: